Legislation and regulation

 Continual improvement is central to ISO 26000.
 Conduct regular audits or reviews to measure the effectiveness of your CSR strategies, soliciting stakeholder input to adapt and refine your approach.
 Collaboration with NGOs, government bodies and industry associations can also amplify impact.

 ISO 26000 offers a robust blueprint for organisations aiming to strengthen their social responsibility credentials.
 Through structured guidance on governance, labour practices, environmental stewardship and more, it equips businesses with the tools to build sustainable, ethical operations.
-Embracing ISO 26000 is not just good for society: it is a strategic investment that elevates your brand, mitigates risks and fosters long-term growth.
+Beyond benefiting society, embracing ISO 26000 is a strategic investment that elevates your brand, mitigates risks and fosters long-term growth.

 Carolina Skarupa